Trip Information, Policy & Fees

 If you're a member who rides as a passenger with us from New York City, you can pre-pay for 3 day trips for $210 (= $70 per trip).
 Or you may pre-pay for 10 day trips for $600 (= $60 per trip), or 20 trips for $1100 (= $55 per trip).

 To qualify for these discounted rates, pre-payment must be made in full by check or cash.
 However, it's not necessary to specify trip dates until you're ready to do so (and then reserving requires only a quick phone call or e-mail).
-Pre-paid trips are not refundable, but you'll have up to three years (36 months) to take all of the trips.
+Pre-paid trips and other day trip fees are not refundable, but you'll have up to three years (36 months) to take all of the trips.

 CANCELLATION DEADLINES: For hiking and other one-day trips, your cancellation must be phoned in or e-mailed by Monday noon the week of the trip in order to be guaranteed credit for another trip (refunds are not available for day trips, but you may take up to 12 months to use a trip credit).